What can the EdD in Adult and Community Education equip you for?

 By completing a dissertation, you’ll earn your final 10 credits for your doctoral degree.

-You may not register for dissertation credits until you’ve done all of the following:
+You may not register for dissertation credits until you’ve done both of the following:

 Ready to Apply?